-- Current Displays current energy consumption by the immersion heater, storage capacity the remaining is storage capacity in the cylinder at that moment of time and the available hot water volume relating to the set temperature (stored now).
-Should temperature be higher than the temperature, then mixed water volume to the set temperature is stated. - ii.
+- Current Displays current energy consumption by the immersion heater, storage capacity is the remaining storage capacity in the cylinder at that moment of time and the available hot water volume relating to the set temperature (stored now).
+Should temperature be higher than the set temperature, then the mixed water volume to the set temperature is stated. - ii.
 History gives the energy consumption in kWh available for day -1, week-1, month-1, and the total energy that the unit has consumed since it has been installed.